agonza1/alexa-tube/README.md

 ![alt text](screenshots/advanced_settings.jpeg)

 13. Click on the blue "Next" at the bottom of the page and review the settings then click "Create Function".
 This will upload the index.zip file to Lambda.
-This may take a number of minutes depending on your connection speed. **NOTE - If the creation process takes more than five minutes or produces an error similar to "Signature expired: 20170612T135832Z is now earlier than 20170612T142721Z (20170612T143221Z - 5 min.)" then this is due to having a slow internet upload speed.
-You'll need to upload the zip file via S3 instead.
-Go here:- https://console.aws.amazon.com/s3/home.
-Create a bucket - call it whatever you want.
-You can then upload the index.zip to that S3 bucket.
-Once it's uploaded use the "Upload a file from S3" rather than the "Upload a zip " option in the lambda setup.Delete the zip file from S3 once you have finished with it to avoid S3 charges**

 ![alt text](screenshots/review_function.jpeg)